Skip to content

 Identify Transitive and Intransitive Verbs

-In contrast, intransitive verbs do not require a direct object to complete their meaning.
-These verbs express an action that does not transfer to an object.
-For example, in the sentence “He sleeps,” the verb “sleeps” is intransitive because it does not require a direct object.
-Intransitive verbs often answer the question “where,” “when,” or “how” after the verb.
-It is important to note that some verbs can function as both transitive and intransitive depending on the context in which they are used.
+On the other hand, intransitive verbs do not require a direct object to complete their meaning.
+These verbs express an action or state of being that does not transfer to an object.
+For instance, in the sentence “He sleeps peacefully,” the verb “sleeps” is intransitive as it does not require a direct object to make sense.

 Download and Print identify transitive and intransitive verbs Listed below